hexbus/ppebcr-docs/README.md

 ## 📋 Overview

-The PPEB-cr adds numerous device service routines (DSRs) and control commands accessible directly from TI BASIC, Extended BASIC, and Assembly programs.
+The PPEB adds numerous device service routines (DSRs) and control commands accessible directly from TI BASIC, Extended BASIC, and Assembly programs.

 This section documents all supported `CALL` commands.